openstack/cyborg-specs/specs/ussuri/approved/policy-defaults-refresh.rst

 during the deprecation period.

 * Add system scoped admin policy

   This policy will be useful for situations where devices are shared by multiple projects, and we want a system-level admin to operator the devices like programming or firmware upgrade.
 In addition, a system admin is required to do the service disable/enable things.

 * Add system scoped reader policy

   This policy will be useful for situations where a read-only role is required for a more secure access to devices that are shared by multiple projects in a system.

 * Add project scoped reader policy

   Similarly, this policy will be useful for situations where a read-only role is required for a more secure access at a project level.
 For example, some users should only have the permission to check and use the resources but shouldn't update the resources.

-* Add project scoped member plicy
+* Add project scoped member policy

   This policy will be used to check if a user is eligible to post a non-admin API such as arq creation.